jlov7/Agent-HQ-Guard/README.md

 ## Contributing

-This project is actively developed.
-See [docs/](docs/) for architectural guidance and contribution workflows.
+This project is shared as open-source research and experimentation.
+While I welcome contributions, discussions, and feedback, please understand this is a personal R&D project with no formal roadmap or support commitments.
+See [docs/](docs/) for architectural guidance and understanding the codebase.

 ---